 But today, I wander into the actual hot topic of gentrification.
 If you have at least a one day in Cardiff itinerary, you can’t miss seeing Cardiff Bay.

 Cardiff Bay, which used to be Cardiff’s red-light district, has either become renewed and revitalized or soulless and corporate, depending on your POV.
 On this One Day in Cardiff Itinerary, let’s dig deeper into Cardiff’s history and we will learn about its immigrant communities, independent shops, and dragon attacks.
-As they say in Wales, “As long as we beat the English, we don’t care!”
+As they say in Wales, “As long as we beat the English, it’s all good!”

 A Perfect One Day in Cardiff Itinerary